nutanix-japan/Karbon_Monitoring_Logging_Material/docs/logging/logging.md

     is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 -   Kibana installation - [Kibana](https://www.elastic.co/what-is/kibana) is an open source frontend application that sits on top of the Elastic Stack, providing search and data visualization capabilities for data indexed in Elasticsearch.

-In a production implementation make sure sufficient thought has been put in for design compoents of Elasticsearch components in terms of:
+In a production implementation make sure sufficient thought has been put in for design components of Elasticsearch in terms of:

--   Log retention which directly affects storage requirements - Physical Volumes (PV)- provisioned by Nutanix Volumes
+-   Log retention which directly affects storage requirements
+    - Physical Volumes (PV) - provisioned by Nutanix Volumes
     - In this implementation we will use a 30 GB PV (this is also customizable)
 -   Log rotation
--   Namespace requirements for ELK - best to have a new namespace and define resource boundaries
+-   Namespace requirements for ELK - it is best to have a separate namespace for logging implementation and define resource boundaries

+## Connect to your Linux Tools VM

+1. Logon to your Linux Tools VM console as ``root`` user (default password) and open terminal.

+    !!!info
+           If you are using your PC/Mac you can also putty/ssh to your Linux Tools VM

+    ```bash
+    ssh -l root <Linux Tools VM IP address>
+    ```
-## Access your Kubernetes Cluster
+## Access your Karbon Kubernetes Cluster

 1. Logon to your Prism Central ``https://<PC VM IP>:9440``

     !!!note
-            If you haven't got a Karbon deployed kubernetes cluster in your HPOC, refer here :ref:`create_kube`
+            If you haven't got a Karbon deployed kubernetes cluster in your HPOC, refer [here](../appendix/create_kube.md) to create a kubernetes cluster in Nutanix.

 2. Go to **Menu > Services > Karbon**

     ![](images/choosekarbon.png)

-3. Select your karbon cluster
+3. Select your Karbon cluster

 4. Click on Actions > Download Kubeconfig